WHAT PERSONAL DATA DO I COLLECT

 I basically use it to make sure you get the most amazing, personal and professional wedding photography experience possible.
 I do this by sending you a few forms and questionnaires to complete in the lead up to your wedding asking for information about your wedding and any people you might like photos of.
 I also ask random questions like what your best joke is.
 This isn’t classed as data though.
 This information just means I know who people are, I know where I’m going, and I know exactly whom and what you would like photographed throughout the course of the day.
 It is not uncommon for a Wedding Blog or Magazine to think your wedding looks rather lush and fabulous and want to feature it on their own entity.
 Should this situation arise then don’t worry nothing would happen without your consent.
 I don’t have a mailing list.
 I like to think that my packages are pretty fab as they are so there’s no need to bother people with lots of continuous offers.
-But sometime I have a really inspiring idea like, I’ve just started doing a new type of Album, why not see if it’s of interest to those that didn’t originally order an album, or something like that.
-But generally, by the time you’ve had your wedding we’re pretty good friends.
+But sometimes I have a really inspiring idea like, I’ve just started doing a new type of Album, why not see if it’s of interest to those that didn’t originally order an album or something like that.
+But generally, by the time you’ve had your wedding, we’re pretty good friends.
 And what’s the odd e-mail between friends?
-There’s a few things I do to run my business, such as display my work on my website, or on Facebook or Instagram.
+There are a few things I do to run my business, such as display my work on my website, or on Facebook or Instagram.
 It may have been how you came to have found me.
-I do ask couples to opt into this in my contract.
+I do ask couples to opt in to this in my contract.
 But you can always decide to keep your wedding private.
-I can promise you that I won’t sell your photos to any photo library or third party, so you won’t find your photos being used for some zit cream ad.
+I can promise you that I won’t sell your photos to any photo library or a third party, so you won’t find your photos being used for some zit cream ad.
 But if a third party does approach me about selling one of the images for said ad then I will e-mail you about it.
 You may well want to sell it, they pay rather well.
-It is also assumed that any of your guests by participating in your wedding are also consenting to being photographed.
+It is also assumed that any of your guests by participating in your wedding are also consenting to be photographed.
 Should they not wish to be photographed they should make this known.

 RIGHT OF ACCESS, CONFIRMATION AND ERASURE

 You have the right to ask me exactly what information I hold about you.
 Rather unsurprisingly it won’t be anything you don’t already know about yourself (I’m not a secret agent).
 If by some freak occurrence some piece of information is inaccurate, you have the right to correct it.
-I highly advise that, neither one of us wants me turning up on the wrong day.
+I highly advise that.
+Neither one of us wants me turning up on a wrong day.
 You also have the right to ask me to delete all your details, but probably best not to ask me to do this before your event.
 I couldn’t guarantee I could remember all your information accurately to arrive at your event.
 Before deleting any data I will check whether I am legally required to retain any information to comply with HMRC auditing first.

 I endeavour to keep current with changes in legislation, and I am doing my absolute best to ensure that I’m fully GDPR compliant.